The Four Agreements Summary: 10 Best Lessons in 10 Minutes

 Imagine if every person’s skin was covered in painful infected wounds.
 And every time two people tried to get close to each other, their emotional wounds rubbed against each other, making them suffer tremendous pain.
 That’s exactly what’s happening in the world today.

-The Four Agreements show you how to heal these emotional wounds and clean out the poison:
+The Four Agreements show you how to heal these emotional wounds and clean out the poison.
+How?
+You must adopt four new agreements.
+These are new ways of living in the world:

 - Be impeccable with your word.